TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 Programming Secure Extensions
 =============================

-If you are not
-familiar with basic security best practices, we recommend that you take same time to lookup basic principles.
-Insecure extensions can seriously compromise the integrity of the database, lead to leaking of private information and other problems, which may be just annoying or have serious repercussions.
+If you are not familiar with basic security best practices, we recommend that you take some time to lookup basic principles.
+Insecure extensions can seriously compromise the integrity of the database, lead to leaking of private information and other problems, which may be just annoying or have serious consequences.

 .. tip::